Discourse on Colonialism: "Colonial boomerang" concept

-Argument
+In the original French, Césaire did not use the term "boomerang" and instead wrote un formidable choc en retour—"a formidable shock in return".
+In previous English translations, the phrase "terrific reverse shock" is used.

+The concept was also utilized by Hannah Arendt, termed the "boomerang effect" in The Origins of Totalitarianism (1951).
+It is sometimes called Foucault's boomerang as Michel Foucault also described the phenomenon in the 1970s.

+Arguments

 Aimé Césaire's Discourse on Colonialism argues that colonialism has never been a benevolent movement whose goal was to improve the lives of the colonized; instead, colonists' motives were entirely self-centered, and amount to economic exploitation.
 According to Césaire, by establishing colonies and then exploiting them, the European colonial powers have created two main problems: the problem of the proletariat and the colonial problem.
 In describing the colonial problem that European civilization has created, he calls Europe "indefensible", whose colonizers cannot be misconstrued as positive.
 Césaire discusses the relationship between civilization and savagery and points out the hypocrisy of colonialism.
 He asserts that it is ironic that colonizers hoped to rid the countries they colonized of "savages", but in reality, by killing, raping, and destroying the land on which those "savages" lived, they showed themselves to be the true savages.
 His interpretation flips the common narrative to point out the autonomy that existed in colonized lands.

 He bases his argument on the claim that "no one colonizes innocently, that no one colonizes with impunity either; that a nation which colonizes, that a civilization which justifies colonization—and therefore force—is already a sick civilization, a civilization which is morally diseased, which irresistibly, progressing from one consequence to another, one denial to another, calls for its Hitler, I mean its punishment".
 He labels the colonizers as barbaric for their treatment of those in the colonies.
 He defines the relationship as one limited to "forced labor, intimidation, pressure, the police, taxation, theft, rape, compulsory crops, contempt, mistrust, arrogance, self-complacency, swinishness, brainless elites, degraded masses".

 In addition, Césaire also acknowledges the racial construction of the relationship.
 By identifying the colonial relationship as one based on race, he draws comparisons between his home of Martinique with the colonies in Africa.
 By equating racism, barbarism and colonialism, he claims colonization to be a form of dehumanization that results from Europe's racism against black populations in Africa and the Caribbean.
 He writes that Hitler differed in the eyes of the Europeans because he "applied to Europe colonialist procedures which until then had been reserved exclusively for the Arabs of Algeria, the 'coolies' of India and the 'niggers' of Africa."
 He means that by persecuting white Europeans, Hitler produced violence most commonly reserved for non-white populations.
 Césaire argues, "they tolerated that Nazism before it was inflicted on them, they absolved it, shut their eyes to it, legitimized it, because, until then, it had been applied only to non-European peoples".